bluenote10/NimData/README.md

 ## Next steps

-- More transformation/actions (flatMap, groupBy, join, sort, Union, window)
+- More transformation/actions (flatMap, groupBy, join, sort, union, window)
 - More data formats
 - Plotting (maybe in the form of Bokeh bindings)
 - REPL or Jupyter kernel